We were awarded ‘Healthy School Status’ in 2011.

 Your child’s lunch can be:

-- Universal Free School Meals (UIFSM)
+- A Universal Infant Free School Meal (UIFSM)

-- Application of a Free School Meal Entitlement (FSM)
+- A Free School Meal (FSM)

 Free School Meals (FSM)

 Your child may be entitled to Free School Meals if you are getting one of these benefits: